-A Canadian swimmer's success is forcing China to reexamine the legacy of its one child policy
+A Canadian swimmer's success is forcing China to reexamine the legacy of its one-child policy

 Late on Monday night, some residents tore down parts of the barrier, only for new fencing to be erected again the next morning.
 Authorities finally relented later on Tuesday afternoon, removing all the barriers and allowing citizens to lay flowers in the open.
 CNN has reached out to local Henan provincial authorities for comment.

---By CNN Staff
+-- By CNN Staff

 Around Asia